SivaCse/angular-indepth/README.md

     - Alternate way to set global Service(105), this helps in lazily loaded services by angular for better performance
         - @Injectable({providedIn: 'root'})
           export class MyService { ... }
+    - Passing Data
+      - data change will be triggered from service property where data is addede, if using slice, then need to push changes (https://github.com/raj23manj/recipie-shopping/commit/42d0b828b678cb63eebebca7ce8e5630303ab37e)

 # CookBook